-There are three picnic shelters complete with parking lots and washroom facilities, and the Kawartha Field Centre which provides a classroom setting.
+There are two picnic shelters complete with parking lots and washroom facilities, and the Kawartha Field Centre which provides a classroom setting.
 Click here for more information about each of these facilities and for reservation details.

 The family-friendly shoreline area offers a large playground structure.

 Howlers Corners Off-Leash Dog Park is located near the main parking lot.

 Ken Reid offers several loop trails that lead through forests, meadows, and wetlands.
 A favourite route includes the floating boardwalk that winds through the provincially significant MacLaren Creek Wetland bordering Sturgeon Lake.
 During the summer months you can spot red bellied snakes, snapping turtles, and leopard frogs.